-The Air Force did not equip us properly, did not provide us with communications gear that would even reach the Base, and most of the time CSC did not even know (or care) that there were troops in the field on an operation!
+In Vietnam, the Air Force did not equip Air Police properly [in 1965], did not provide us with communications gear that would even reach the Base, and most of the time CSC [Central Security Control] did not even know (or care) that there were AP troops in the field on an operation!
 We could have all been killed, and the Squadron would probably have marked us AWOL!
 What a mess!

-Those of us who went out on those Ops. regularly, scrounged enough field gear, extra ammo, grenades, and tactical communications equipment so as to be able to survive out there, and hopefully get back on our own, or by the good graces of the Army chopper pilots!
-(God Bless those guys!)
+Those of us who went out on those Ops regularly, scrounged enough field gear, extra ammo, grenades, and tactical communications equipment so as to be able to survive out there, and hopefully get back on our own, or by the good graces of the Army chopper pilots (God Bless those guys!).
 We had plenty of "contact" on those ops, and put in our time "in the bush."

-You would not believe some of the things that Cops were involved in, and did on their "own time"!
+You would not believe some of the things that Air Cops were involved in, and did on their "own time"!
 We were strictly forbidden and threatened with court martial if we were caught taking part in any "unauthorized" activity.
 Well, that just "lit the fuse" with some of us, and we went out at every opportunity, doing anything that would get us a chance to get a crack at "Charlie"!